dataluscorp/browser/tools/fuzzing/docs/index.rst

 Fuzzing is invaluable to us and I cannot imagine working on this project without it.”*

-Levels of Fuzzing in Firefox/Gecko
+Levels of Fuzzing in Datalus/Gecko
 ----------------------------------

-Applying fuzzing to e.g. Firefox happens at different "levels", similar to the different types of automated tests we have:
+Applying fuzzing to e.g. Datalus happens at different "levels", similar to the different types of automated tests we have:

 Full Browser Fuzzing